microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-04.md

     - Con: Need to configure synchronization scheduled to keep Key Vault secrets in-sync with Kubernetes Secrets.
   - Pull secrets from Key Vault and mount them as a storage volume on the pod(s). **RECOMMENDED OPTION**
     - Pro: Secrets can only be accessed by the pod requesting the secret.
-    - Con: Multiple identity options can lead to confusion when configuring Azure KV CSI driver to pull secrets from Azure Key Vault.
+    - Con: Multiple identity options can lead to confusion when configuring Azure Key Vault CSI driver to pull secrets from Azure Key Vault.
 See below for more details.

 The challenge states that no static passwords should be used or stored on the cluster.
 This implies a managed identity is needed to access Azure Key Vault.